 In 1982, Philip Rundle’s portrait by Jocelyn Maughan was selected as a finalist award in the Archibald Prize and was hung at the Art Gallery of New South Wales.
 Philip and Val Rundle were very excited by all this prestige and importance and I can imagine Jocelyn must have been thrilled by the honour accorded to her as an artist.
 Geoff and I attended the opening.
 It was always quizzical to me that this painting was never purchased by Philip Rundle to hang in their art collection at their home in Point Piper, alongside Val’s portrait by Judy Cassab.
 I made several enquiries to that effect, only to be stymied by Philip’s stony silence.
-It would appear that there had been a falling out over the price and Dr Rundle had decided not to pay the artist for her work and she kept the painting.
+It would appear that there had been a falling out over the price and Dr Rundle had decided not to pay the artist for her work and she kept the painting or destroyed it.

 Philip Rundle very publically promised, on several occasions, to buy his son Geoff his barrister’s chambers when the time came and my mother never forgot this; she waited, as did Geoff for this offer to come to fruition and it never happened.
 It was typically, a false promise.
 It was also disappointing to witness Geoff’s parents attitude to us when we bought our home in Double Bay in 1985.
 We took them for a pre-settlement visit to proudly show them our new home and to my horror Philip and Val Rundle looked at us and said, “Don’t expect us to help you with this purchase.”
 It was so unnecessary and churlish.
 The fact that we had been helped in a small way to fund the deposit, by way of a loan, on our first home at North Sydney was obviously high in their minds.

 It is a fact that Philip and Val Rundle never helped Geoff financially, except for one loan of sixteen thousand dollars on our first home.
 That amount, ironically and unbelievably, remained on the family company ledger books, to be repaid nearly forty years later by Geoff, after his mother’s death in 2016.